 - Cancellation up to 3 days before the training: Receives a 90% refund (10% Administration Fee).

-- Cancellation 3 days prior to the training: Receives a 50% refund; or you may transfer to the next workshop; or find a replacement to take your place.
+- Cancellation 3 days prior to the training: Receives a 40% refund; may transfer to the next workshop of same value; or find a replacement person to take your place.

-- No shows the day of workshop: Forfeit fee.
+- Cancellation or no-show the day of workshop: Forfeit fee.